-The primary responsibility for monitoring CSF funded projects lies with the project holder (the signatory to the legal contract).
-Irish Aid expects all of its funded projects to be based on a robust contextual analysis and to have a clear intervention logic (or theory of change1) accompanied by a results framework..
+Irish Aid funds projects which are based on a robust contextual analysis and have a clear intervention logic (or theory of change1), accompanied by a results framework.
 The results framework sets out what the organisation intends to achieve (including baselines, indicators and targets for each year of the intervention) and how it will do so.
 Irish Aid further expects organisations to have a comprehensive system for monitoring which provides continuous information on the extent to which results are being achieved vis à vis baseline information.
 This information is vital for project management.
-Irish Aid does not require a set format for a results framework nor the use of particular terminology.
-As a guide, the following are typical elements of results frameworks, which should link logically together: